Written by Sam and Kels Adventures.

 Cons Of Visiting Pamukkale

-• It is expensive.
-30 euros is a lot of money for an entrance fee.
-If you are Turkish, your entrance fee is around 2.50 euros, which makes this con inapplicable, but for everyone else, you will have to pay 30 euros.
-Being a single-entry ticket for a place where people spend an average of 4 hours, it is definitely a con, in our opinion
+- It is expensive. €30 is a lot of money for an entrance fee.
+Turkish citizens typically enter with a MüzeKart (priced in Turkish Lira), while foreign visitors pay the €30 tariff.
+Given that it’s a single-entry ticket for a place where people spend an average of 4 hours, it is definitely a con, in our opinion.

 Our Experience Visiting Pamukkale

-We arrived in the town of Pamukkale on a Monday evening and planned to visit the park the following day bright and early to beat the crowds.
+We arrived in the town of Pamukkale on a Monday evening and planned to visit the park the following day, bright and early, to beat the crowds.

 Our hotel was kind enough to offer us a free ride to the South Entrance Gate of Pamukkale, which saved us time as we started at the top of the city rather than climbing up and climbing down through the travertine terraces.